Graphs and Generalized Witt identities: Graph zeta functions and free Lie superalgebras

-{\bf Remark 4.3} In [14], S.-J. Kang, J.-H. Kwon, and Y.-T. Oh derived Peterson-type dimension formulas for graded Lie superalgebras.
-In particular, see the example 3.6, p.
-118 of [14].
-Then, the Peterson-type formulas are recursive relations between the dimensions $\Dim {\mathcal L}_{N}$ and the coefficients $f_{+}(N)$ in (4.13).
-See the formula after relation (3.15) in [14].
-Using our notation, this formula is exactly the relation (4.10) in theorem 4.2.
+{\bf Remark 3.2} In [10], S.-J. Kang, J.-H. Kwon, and Y.-T. Oh derived Peterson-type dimension formulas for graded Lie superalgebras.
+In particular, see the Example 3.6, p.
+118 of [10].
+Then, the Peterson-type formulas are recursive relations between the dimensions $\Dim {\mathcal L}_{N}$ and the coefficients $f_{+}(N)$ in (3.12).
+See the formula after relation (3.15) in [10].
+Using our notation, this formula is exactly the relation (3.9) in Theorem 3.2.

-{\bf Remark 4.4} Given two graphs and the free Lie algebras generated by them the algebra generated by the Kronecker product graph will have dimensions that can be expressed in terms of the dimensions of the algebras generated by the individual graphs.
-They are given by the Carlitz-Metropolis-Rota-type identities derived in subsection 3.
+{\bf Remark 3.3} Given two graphs and the free Lie superalgebras generated by them the algebra generated by the Kronecker product graph will have dimensions that can be expressed in terms of the dimensions of the algebras generated by the individual graphs.
+They are given by the Carlitz-Metropolis-Rota-type identities derived in section 2.
 It would be interesting to investigate how the vector spaces that generate the algebras of the individual graphs are related to the vector space that generate the algebra of the graph product.

-{\bf Remark 4.5} When the coefficients $d_{+}(N)$ are all positive the free Lie superalgebra is just a free Lie algebra, that is, no superspaces involved.
-In the case of the Ihara zeta function the positivity of all the coefficients $d_{+}(N)$ seems to be a rare event.
-In the case of the Bowen-Lanford zeta function, it is not difficult to find examples.

-{\bf Remark 4.6} It is known from the works of several authors that two graphs can have the same Ihara zeta function.
-See [31, 32] and references therein.
+{\bf Remark 3.4} It is known from the works of several authors that two graphs can have the same Ihara zeta function.
+See [24-25] and references therein.
 This is also true for the Bowen-Lanford zeta function.
+See Example 4.1.
 Graphs with the same zeta function will generate the same algebra.
-Since the functions have the same coefficients $d_{+}$ it follows from (4.10) that they have the same numbers of cycles of same length.
+Since the functions have the same coefficients $d_{+}$ it follows from (3.9) that they have the same numbers of cycles of same length.
+This is the case of the graphs $G_{1}$ in Figure 1 (section 1) with $R=2$ and the graph $G_{2}$ in Figure 2 below.
+The edge and vertex adjacency matrices of $G_{2}$ are